- Undergraduate Major Enrollment

 Faculty often follow up with admitted students to encourage them to accept the offer.
 This is often done through a combination of email, phone calls, and awarding scholarships or fellowships, such as the Rackham Merit Fellowship.
-In addition, CSE hosts a formal visit day.
-In AY 2021, the visit day activities were remote as a result of COVID-19.
-In general, it can be more difficult for some students to attend a visit day (e.g., based on international or socioeconomic status).
-CSE provides full support for domestic students and $500 for international students for visit day travel.
+In addition, CSE hosts a formal Visit Day.
+In AY 2022, the Visit Day activities were in person after a two-year break due to COVID.
+In general, it can be more difficult for some students to attend a Visit Day (e.g., based on international or socioeconomic status).
+CSE provides full support for domestic students and $500 for international students for Visit Day travel.

-In 2021, CSE sponsored 20 students for graduate fellowships: each student had at least one CSE faculty recommender.
+In 2022, CSE sponsored 16 students for graduate fellowships: each student had at least one CSE faculty recommender.
 The fellowships included the Michigan Rackham Merit Fellowship as well as the Ada Lovelace, Beyster, CRA, Google, Facebook, IBM, JP Morgan, Lipschutz, Microsoft, ProQuest, Rackham Outstanding Graduate Student Instructor, Towner, and Two Sigma fellowships, among others.
-Of those students for which gender information is available (via the UGrab database), 55% were female and 45% were male.
-Of those for which ethnicity information is available, 25% were Asian, 30% were White, and 15% were Hispanic.
+Of those students for which information is available (via the UGrab database), 25% were female and 75% were male.
+Of those for which ethnicity information is available, 18.8% were Asian, 12.5% were White, and 6.3% were Hispanic.

-Changes from previous year: CSE sponsored fewer students for fellowships compared to the previous year (20 vs. 59), with a higher proportion of female students (55% vs. 42%) and Hispanic students (15% vs. 4.8%).
+Changes from previous year.
+CSE sponsored fewer students for fellowships compared to the previous year (16 vs. 20), with a lower proportion of female students (25% vs. 55%) and Hispanic students (6.3% vs. 15%).
 Factors such as COVID and the availability of faculty funding and advising capacity influence admissions and fellowship considerations.
 We encourage caution in the interpretation of measurements for small numbers.
 At the University level, Rackham announced that it will no longer use the GRE general test in its PhD admissions beginning with the 2022-2023 admissions cycle.
 While not directly a CSE initiative, this was something many CSE faculty and students advocated for.

-- Amherst College, Arizona State University, Boston University, Brown, Cal Tech, Carleton College, Case Western, CMU, Columbia University, Cornell, Dartmouth, Dearborn, Duke, Florida State University, Georgia State University, Georgia Tech, Harvard University, Harvey Mudd College, Howard University, Johns Hopkins, Miami University, Michigan State, Michigan Tech, Minnesota, MIT, North Carolina, North Carolina A&T State University, Northeastern, Northwestern, NYU, Ohio State, Penn State, Princeton, Purdue, Rice, Rutgers, Southeastern Oklahoma State University, Southern Methodist University, Stanford, Stevens Institute of Technology, Stonybrook, Swarthmore College, Syracuse University, Texas A&M, Toronto, Tufts University, UC Berkeley, UC Irvine, UC Santa Cruz, UCLA, UCSD, UIC, UIUC, UMass Amherst, UNC, University of Chicago, University of Alaska Fairbanks, University of Arizona, University of Colorado, Boulder, University of Hawaii at Manoa, University of Illinois, Chicago, University of Maryland, College Park, University of Michigan, Flint, University of Notre Dame, University of Texas at El Paso, University of Utah, University of Virginia, University of Washington, University of Wisconsin, Madison, UPenn, USC, UT Austin, Virginia Tech, Washington University, St. Louis, Waterloo, Wayne State, Wellesley College, Western, Williams College, Wisconsin, and Yale.
+- Amherst College, Arizona State University, Boston University, Brown, Cal Tech, Carleton College, Case Western, Carnegie Mellon University, Colorado, Columbia University, Cornell, Dartmouth, Duke, Florida State University, Georgia State University, Georgia Tech, Harvard University, Harvey Mudd College, Howard University, Johns Hopkins, Maryland, Miami University, Michigan State, Michigan Tech, Minnesota, MIT, North Carolina, Northeastern, Northwestern, NYU, Ohio State, Penn State, Princeton, Purdue, Rice, Rutgers, Southeastern, Oklahoma State University, Southern Methodist University, Stanford, Stevens Institute of Technology, Stonybrook, Swarthmore College, Syracuse University, Texas A&M, Toronto, Tufts University, UC Berkeley, UC Irvine, UC Santa Cruz, UCLA, UC San Diego, UIC, UIUC, UMass Amherst, UNC, University of Chicago, University of Alaska Fairbanks, University of Arizona, University of California-Berkeley, University of Colorado-Boulder, University of Hawaii at Manoa, University of Illinois-Chicago, University of Maryland-College Park, University of Michigan-Flint/Ann Arbor/Dearborn, University of Notre Dame, University of Texas at El Paso, University of Toronto, University of Utah, University of Virginia, University of Washington, University of Wisconsin-Madison, UPenn, USC, UT Austin, UT Dallas, Virginia Tech, Washington University-St. Louis, Waterloo, Wayne State, Wellesley College, Western, Williams College, Wisconsin, Yale

-In addition, CSE sends broader recruitment materials to over 20 mailing lists associated with multiple universities and organizations, including student organizations focused on underrepresented groups.
+In addition, CSE sends broader recruitment materials to over 170 mailing lists associated with multiple universities and organizations, including student organizations focused on underrepresented groups.

 Graduate Applications: Race/Ethnicity Statistics By Degree

-In AY 2021, CSE tracked 1187 applicants to the Ph.D. program (via the Graduate Admissions dashboard system).
-Of those applicants, 107 were given offers of admission and 42 accepted.
+In AY 2023, CSE tracked 1301 applicants to the PhD program (via the Graduate Admissions dashboard system).
+Of those applicants, 128 were given offers of admission and 53 accepted.
 Their self-reported races/ethnicities were:

 |Applied (Ph.D.)||Admitted (Ph.D.)||Accepted (Ph.D.)|

-In AY 2021, CSE tracked 1871 applicants to the MS program.
-Of those, 308 were given offers of admission and 50 accepted.
+In AY 2023, CSE tracked 2463 applicants to the master’s program.
+Of those, 180 were given offers of admission and 50 accepted.
 Their self-reported ethnicities were:

 |Applied (MS)||Admitted (MS)||Accepted (MS)|

-Changes from previous year: Master’s program applications held steady, showing similar breakdown trends to Ph.D. applications: a decrease in White and Asian applicants, a slight increase in Hispanic applicants , and a significant increase in the proportion not reporting a race or ethnicity.
-The Master’s program shows a slight increase in the number of Black and Hispanic students applying, admitted, and accepting our offers (but we encourage caution when interpreting smaller numbers).
+Changes from previous year.
+Master’s applications increased by almost 10% over the previous year.
+Most demographics stayed consistent with the previous year, with the largest change being an increase of applicants who did not report ethnicity.
+The master’s program shows a slight decrease in the number of Black and Hispanic students applying, admitted, and accepting our offers (but we encourage caution when interpreting smaller numbers).

 Graduate Applications: Undergraduate Institution Statistics

-In AY 2021, CSE received applicants from a number of undergraduate institutions.
+In AY 2023, CSE received PhD applicants from a number of undergraduate institutions.
 The undergraduate institutions of applicants are one lens to evaluate the breadth of the applicant pool and our recruitment outreach efforts.
-Applicants who did not indicate one of the three most frequent ethnicities (i.e., “Did Not Indicate”, “White” or “Asian”) came from 36 undergraduate institutions:
+Applicants who did not indicate one of the three most frequent ethnicities (i.e., “Did Not Indicate,” “White,” or “Asian”) came from 25 undergraduate institutions:

-In Fall 2021, CSE admitted applicants who did not indicate one of the three most frequent ethnicities came from the following 10 institutions:
+For Fall 2023, CSE admitted applicants who did not indicate one of the three most frequent ethnicities came from the below 9 institutions.
+Regarding matriculation, 4 students accepted our offer from Boise State, NYU, University of Maryland College Park, and U-M.

-Focusing specifically on Master’s students, CSE internal tracking reports that the accepted, incoming Master’s degree students for Fall 2021 come from 28 different colleges and universities.
-Their undergraduate institutions range from smaller liberal arts colleges (e.g., with enrollments of 800 undergraduates) to larger universities, including the Univ of Michigan itself (30,000 undergraduates).
-Ten nationalities are represented in the incoming Master’s class.
+Their undergraduate institutions range from smaller liberal arts colleges (e.g., with enrollments of 800 undergraduates) to larger universities, including the University of Michigan itself (30,000 undergraduates).

 Graduate Applications: Other Demographic Statistics